Dental Sealants: The basics.

 - Any tooth that has pits and fissures that tend to accumulate debris is a candidate for a sealant.

-It literally is the shape of the grooves that the dentist evaluates.
-Teeth that have deep and narrow ones will have a more urgent need than teeth whose grooves are naturally shallow and rounded.
+It’s literally the shape of the grooves that the dentist must evaluate.
+Teeth that have deep, narrow ones are typically considered to be at high risk for decay formation and therefore will have a more urgent need for sealing than teeth whose grooves are naturally shallow and rounded.

 - Back teeth (premolars and molars) typically have the most pronounced grooves and therefore are the most often sealed.